-MPO staff will research and develop a list of mechanisms for the MPO and its member jurisdictions to solicit public comments and ideas, identify circumstances and impacts which may not have been known or anticipated by public agencies, and, by doing so, to build support among the public who are stakeholders in transportation investments.
+MPO staff will work to identify collaborative opportunities for the MPO and its member jurisdictions to solicit public comments and ideas, identify circumstances and impacts which may not have been known or anticipated by public agencies, and, by doing so, to build public support for transportation investments.
+As part of this effort, the MPO will utilize software or online tools that enhance the staff's ability to conduct broad outreach across the region, including data analysis tools to better target outreach in specific areas or communities as gaps in participation are identified.

-The MPO will develop specific quantification methods for effectiveness of each public involvement activity undertaken.
-These evaluation methods will include, but not be limited to, use of forms contained in the Title VI, Minority, Low Income, Limited English Proficiency Public Involvement Plan adopted by the MPO during 2016.
-These forms are voluntary and provide information on Ethnicity, income, home zip code, to name a few.
+The MPO will develop methods to quantify the effectiveness of public involvement activities undertaken.
+These evaluation methods will include, but not be limited to, use of forms contained in the adopted Public Participation Plan.